Cultural Biathlon – CREDO

 She’s doing it again!
 In July 2019, Franziska Strohmayr cycled from Salzburg to Leipzig.
 Her purpose was: playing all solo sonatas and partitas by J.S.
-Bach in seven concerts on her way and making known the foundation “Live Music Now” which also received all the profits from the concert donations.
+Bach in seven concerts along the way and proclaim the foundation “Live Music Now” which received all the profits from the concert donations.

-This time the public may not only look forward to Bach’s complete work for Violin Solo but also to twelve Capriccios by Niccolò Paganini.
-Things can’t get more difficult than that, but the message that Strohmayr is carrying to Rome is so important that it makes the artist go to the limits of her capacities.
+This time the public may not only look forward to Bach’s complete work for Violin Solo, but also to twelve Capriccios by Niccolò Paganini.
+Things can’t get more difficult than that, but the message that Strohmayr is carrying to Rome is so important that it pushes the artist to the limits of her capacities.

 Together with hundreds of thousands of believers she postulates access for women to all ordinational functions in the Catholic Church.